 Even with a proper PR CRM, you still need to organize your contacts to be able to build and foster your media relationships.
 Here's how.

-The contacts management menu is located over the list of contacts and looks like this:
+The contacts management menu is located above the list of contacts and looks like this:

 A message about the number of selected contacts will pop up under the menu.
 There will be also underlined text allowing you to select every contact from the whole database: